GreptimeTeam/demo-scene/flight-data-ingester/README.md

 docker compose up
 ```

-It can take a while for the first run to pull down images and also build necessary components.
+It can take a while for the first run to pull down images and also build
+necessary components.

+Open your browser at `http://localhost:3000` and find our preconfigured grafnaa
+dashboard.

 ## How it works